wombleton/gitlaw-nz/acts/G/Government Communications Security Bureau Act 2003.md

     _serious crime_ means,---

-    *   (a) in relation to New Zealand, any indictable offence; and
+    *   (a) in relation to New Zealand, any offence punishable by 2 or more years' imprisonment; and

-    *   (b) in relation to an overseas country, any offence that, if it occurred in New Zealand, would be an indictable offence.
+    *   (b) in relation to an overseas country, any offence that, if it occurred in New Zealand, would be an offence punishable by 2 or more years' imprisonment.

     Section 4 **permanent resident**: amended, at 2 am on 29 November 2010, by [section 406(1)][48] of the Immigration Act 2009 (2009 No 51).

+    Section 4 **serious crime** paragraph (a): amended, on 1 July 2013, by [section 413][49] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 4 **serious crime** paragraph (b): amended, on 1 July 2013, by [section 413][49] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 5 Act binds the Crown